 227 Grove Street, New Haven, CT

 The site that is now the Grove Street Cemetery was largely farmland owned by the Fitch Family, and utilized by Nathan Mansfield as well as the prominent Hillhouse family.
+It was designated a cemetery in 1797 with its first burial, when the New Haven Green (the city's initial burial site) became too crowded to accomodate further burials.

 The Grove Street Cemetery found its place within the cultural landscape of New Haven in response to the Yellow Fever epidemic of 1794-95.
 Designed by Henry Austin and Hezekiah Augur to supplement the New Haven Green as a burial ground as a consequence of overcrowding due to the rampant spread of the disease, Senator Hillhouse galvanized groups of local prominent families to create a new burial ground on what was farmland.
 As the first cemetery in the United States designed with the intention of having designated family plots, social and status stratifications were undoubtedly reinforced through its utilization despite it being a communal space.
 Indeed, the Cemetery embodied a paradox of equality and exclusivity (an assortment of white abolitionists and influential African-Americans may be found buried there), but nevertheless was highly segregated— Yale alumni, people of color and poor people all confined to their respective corners within its 18 acres.